siscely/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is the command line and what is it used for?
+- Command line is a user interface to the computer's operating system.
+User types in a command and receives response back from the system.

 2. What does the command `ls` do?
+Prints files in the current directory.

-3. What does the command `pwd` do?
+3. What does the command `pwd` do? prints the current working directory.

-4. What does the following command do: `cd my-cool-project`
+4. What does the following command do: `cd my-cool-project` changes directory to 'my-cool-project'

 ### Exercises

-1. Write the command to make a new directory called "my-cool-project".
+1. Write the command to make a new directory called "my-cool-project". mkdir my-cool-project

-2. Write the command to create a file called "index.html".
+2. Write the command to create a file called "index.html". touch index.html

-3. Write the command to delete a file called "main.css".
+3. Write the command to delete a file called "main.css". rm main.css

 ## Git

 ### Questions

 1. What is Git and what is it used for?
+Git is a distributed version control system.
+It helps in access control, display contents of a git repository via the web, and help manage multiple repositories.
+It allows a team of people to work together, all using the same files.

 2. What's the difference between a local repository and a remote repository?
+Local repository is one on which we make local changes on, typically local repo is on our computer.
+Remote repo is one of the server.
+It is used to publish to some people and allow them to read or write it.

 ### Exercises

-1. Write the command that you would use to create a new local Git repository.
+1. Write the command that you would use to create a new local Git repository. git init

-2. Write the command to stage a file called `index.html` to be committed.
+2. Write the command to stage a file called `index.html` to be committed. git add index.html

-3. Write the command to view the current status of the git repository.
+3. Write the command to view the current status of the git repository. git status